programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 For the purposes of this tutorial, we followed the methodology of similar studies and generated a dictionary that attempts to correlate every e-mail address with a gender.
 Please note that this is only an approximation of gender identity based upon first name and, when available, additional publicly accessible documentation.
 Whenever possible, we included a ‘M’ for man and ‘W’ for woman.
 In instances where gender was indeterminable, we simply included a ‘?’.
 This allows us to still proceed with gender analysis while acknowledging the limitations of external/de-facto identifying processes, and that individuals may have non-conforming names, nonbinary or transgender identities not reflected in legal names, etc. Further, the use of ‘men’ and ‘women’ as opposed to ‘male’ and ‘female’ reflects our interest in gender identity rather than sex.

-You can download this module as *gender_module.py (note- currently uploaded to the draft review directory)*.
+You can download this module as [*gender_module.py*](https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/lessons/gender_module.py "Direct link to raw python file of module in Github Repository temporary location") (note- currently uploaded to the lessons Github repository -- better to place in images/elsewhere for now?).
 To access the module, make sure the file is placed within the same directory as your current working python file.
 Then add the following line to your dependencies:
 ```
 from gender_module import possible_gender
 ```